-To help you in your embroidery journey, today we give you a look at two great tools for needleworkers.
+To help you in your creative journey, today we give you a look at two great embroidery tools for needleworkers.
 We hope that you will find them useful.
 For more great resources, including our Glossary of Embroidery Terms and the free download A Little Book of Embroidery Basics visit our Resources page.

 RSN Stitch Bank

 To mark their 150th anniversary, the Royal School of Needlework created the RSN Stitch Bank.
 If you haven’t visited the stitch bank yet, you are in for a treat!
 The stitch bank has step-by-step instructions with photos, illustrations and videos for 200 different stitches.
 If you are wondering the technique behind a specific stitch, chances are you will find it here and with detailed instructions.

 Here’s more information about the RSN Stitch Bank from their page: “The RSN Stitch Bank aims to digitally conserve and showcase the wide variety of the world’s embroidery stitches and the ways in which they have been used in different cultures and times.
 The RSN Stitch Bank is an ongoing project.
 More stitches will be added regularly and the RSN will be working with partners around the world to include stitches from different traditions.”

 Having graph paper handy is a great way to ensure you are prepared when designing a patterns or updating your previous designs.
 A trip to the store to buy graph paper can burst your creative bubble creativity, and buying a physical notebook online means there will be waiting involved.